juntylpro1/secure-enterprise/config-stack.md

 ## Onboarding a deployable architecture stack to a private catalog by using the CLI
 {: #onboard-da-stack-to-catalog}

-After each member deployable architecture in your stack is validated and deployed, you can onboard your entire stack to a private catalog for others to access.
+After each member deployable architecture in your stack is validated and deployed, you can onboard your stack to a private catalog for others to access.
 Run the following `ibmcloud project stack-definition-export` command:

 ```sh
 ibmcloud project stack-definition-export --project-id PROJECT ID